ORNL-QCI/ExaTENSOR/GFC/README.md

 NOTES:
  # This implementation of Generic Fortran Containers heavily relies on
-   dynamic polymorphism, thus introducing certain memory overhead which can be significant when storing very small objects!
-Also dynamic type inferrence may decrease the efficiency when storing and operating on small objects.
+   dynamic polymorphism, thus introducing certain overhead!
+Also, dynamic type inferrence may decrease the efficiency when storing and operating on small objects.
 Thus, this implementation aims at providing a set of higher-level abstractions for control logic and other high-level operations for which ultimate Flop/s efficiency is not required.